Atomic-Germ/Snes9x-CI/docs/USAGE.md

 See `include/exit_codes.h` for the full list.
 CI should rely on numeric exit codes or the JSON `success` field for machine assertions.

+Timestamped logging

+- --timestamp
+  When provided, emitted JSON events will include a `timestamp` field with an ISO8601 UTC timestamp at the time of emission.
+For JSONL/NDJSON outputs this provides easy sorting and ordering in CI log collectors.

+JSON schema validation

+- Use `tools/json_schema_validate.py <file>` to validate a single JSON document or a JSONL file produced by the CLI against the expected output shape.
+This tool is lightweight and has no external dependencies.

 Examples

 Write NDJSON to a file and assert success: